5 reasons controllers should delve into AI

 The latest estimates, quarterly predictions, and annual profit prognosis in profit per share will become more reliable if you can use algorithms to predict to a high degree of certainty how the financial results and (financial) KPIs will further develop.
 Algorithms have been developed that can fairly accurately predict if an organization will end up in trouble in the long term, or perhaps even end up going bankrupt.
 Controllers on alert can course-correct in time thanks to data science and analytics.

-The world around us is becoming ever more complex, and some issues are hard to process for individuals (including the controller!), especially when the number of variables and causal relationships and correlations becomes too great.
+The world around us is becoming ever more complex, and some issues are hard to process for individuals (including the controller!), especially when the number of variables, causal relationships, and correlations becomes too great.
 One algorithm can replace 100 reports.
 This makes the controller’s job a lot easier.

 2. Algorithms are better at predicting fraud in the long term

-Whether we’re talking about white washing, bribes, abuse of insider knowledge, or good ol’ invoice fraud, controllers, auditor, and accountants have a moral and formal responsibility to detect and prevent fraud in organizations.
+Whether we’re talking about whitewashing, bribes, abuse of insider knowledge, or good ol’ invoice fraud, controllers, auditors, and accountants have a moral and formal responsibility to detect and prevent fraud in organizations.

 Computer says no